The Triune Flame: Trinitarianism and the Gospel

 The Triune God Who Draws Us In

-“The Father is made visible through the Son, and the Spirit gives us access to the Son,” wrote Athanasius, that fierce defender of the faith in the fourth century.
+“Since, also, there is but one unbegotten Being, God, even the Father; and one only-begotten Son, God, the Word and man; and one Comforter, the Spirit of truth; and also one preaching, and one faith, and one baptism;” wrote Ignatius A.D 30-107.
 For him, the Trinity was not a puzzle—it was the pulse of salvation history.
 Without the Trinity, there is no Gospel, no Incarnation, no indwelling Presence.
 Trinitarianism reveals that God is not lonely but overflowing; not aloof but present; not distant but nearer than the breath we breath.
+And He exists, 3 in 1.

-Gregory of Nyssa, another mighty voice of the early Church, put it beautifully: “The three are one in power, one in essence, one in will, one in operation.”
-He spoke of the Trinity not as a mathematical problem but as the divine dance of unity and distinction, of eternal love and shared glory.
+Dionysius, Bishop of Alexandria a.d.
+200–265 another mighty voice of the early Church, put it beautifully: “Thus, indeed, we expand the indivisible Unity into a Trinity; and again we contract the Trinity, which cannot be diminished, into a Unity.”
+He spoke of the Trinity not as an inseparably connected God, the divine dance of unity and distinction, of eternal love and shared glory.

 Trinitarianism matters because it tells us that God has never been alone.
 And if God is relational by nature, then relationship is the foundation of all reality of the gospel.
 The cosmos springs from love, not violence; from communion, not competition.
 The Trinity is the source of all grace, the fountain of all mercy, the very alive reason we are drawn not just to believe in God, but to belong with Him.